-The herb has also been used for toothache and nervous disorders such as mania and hysteria.
+The herb has also been used for a toothache and nervous disorders such as mania and hysteria.

 The herb has been used as an herbal remedy for bronchitis because of its cough suppressant effect and the ability to clear the breathing passages from secretions.

-At one time the dried leaves of henbane where smoked as a treatment for asthma in the same manner as belladonna (Atropa bella-donna) and jimsonweed (Datura Stramonium).
+At one time the dried leaves of henbane were smoked as a treatment for asthma in the same manner as belladonna (Atropa bella-donna) and jimsonweed (Datura Stramonium).

 In modern medicine the substance hyocin is used to treat seasickness and as a calming agent in patients preparing for surgery.